-(iv) Annual Improvements to IFRSs 2012-2014
+(v) Annual Improvements to IFRSs 2012-2014

-These improvements consist of amendments to five IFRSs including IFRS 5 Non-current Assets Held for Sale and Discontinued Operations and IAS 19 Employee Benefits.
+These improvements consist of amendments to five IFRSs including IFRS 5 Non-current Assets Held for Sale and Discontinued Operations, IFRS 7 Financial Instruments: Disclosures and IAS 19 Employee Benefits.
 The amendments clarify existing guidance.
-The impact of the adoption of the amendments has yet to be fully assessed by the Company, but they are not expected to have significant implications for the Company's financial statements.
-The amendments are effective for annual period beginning on or after 30 June 2016 and have yet to be endorsed by the EU.
+The adoption of these amendments is not expected to have a significant impact on the Company's financial statements.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2016 and have yet to be endorsed by the FU